tobyck/crisis-lab-2024/README.md

     arduino-cli monitor -p PUT_YOUR_PORT_HERE --config baudrate=115200
     ```

 Once you've verified that everything is working with the steps above, you can use `start.sh` instead.
-Run the script for instructions.
+Run the script with no arguments for instructions.

 > [!IMPORTANT]
 > `start.sh` must be run from inside the `embedded/` directory.